LabNeuroCogDevel/CircleSacTasks/readme.md

 |WM        | 2  |     48 |  32 | 16   |

+One attention run includes all pop,habit,and flex separate by miniblock breaks.

 # Timing
+ITI is .5 for MEG
 ## Att

 | fix | cue | att | probe | blank      |